nicolaka/ucp-sd-ra/README.md

 ## 1. UCP High-Availability

 Docker UCP supports high availability (HA) by replicating the UCP controller along with the underlying Swarm manager and key-value store containers within your cluster.
 When you deploy UCP, you start by deploying the first UCP controller followed by the replicas.
 Functionally, all controllers are the same.
 HA requires at least three (3) controllers, a primary and two replicas , to be configured on three separate nodes.
-It is not recommended to run a cluster with only the primary controller and a single replica as this results in a split-brain scenario (e.g each controller thinks it is the master controller in the luster).
-Failure tolerance for HA UCP deployments can be summarized as follows:
+It is not recommended to run a cluster with only the primary controller and a single replica as this results in a split-brain scenario (e.g each controller thinks it is the master controller in the cluster).
+Failure tolerance for UCP HA deployments can be summarized as follows:

 | Number Of Deployed Controllers | Failure Tolerance |
 |-----------------------|-------------------|